bongnv/blog/content/blog/2020-05-08-type-check-for-gatsby/index.md

 }
 ```

-Follow [this issue](https://github.com/gatsbyjs/gatsby/issues/18983) for latest updates for TypeScript from Gatsby team and enjoy type checking with Gatsby!
+Follow [this issue](https://github.com/gatsbyjs/gatsby/issues/18983) for latest updates for TypeScript from Gatsby team and enjoy type checking when creating your great website!